mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Worked with a broker I trusted

 I used to have a negative view of M&A brokers.
-When I thought "broker," I imagined someone who just wanted to close deals as quickly as possible for the highest possible number and didn't care about anything else.
-I imagined them saying things like, "Let's bottom line this," or "Time for some Jäger bombs!"
+When I thought "broker," I imagined someone who just wanted to close deals as quickly as possible and didn't care about anything else.
+I imagined them saying things like, "Let's bottom line this," or "Time for Jäger bombs!"

-When I attended Microconf in 2023, I met Chris Guthrie, an advisor at Quiet Light Brokerage.
+When I attended Microconf in 2023, I met Chris Guthrie, an advisor at [Quiet Light Brokerage](https://quietlight.com/).
 He immediately came across as laid back, low-pressure, and founder-focused.
 He was a former founder, and he emphasized the importance of finding the best deal for the founder, not necessarily the quickest payout.

 I appreciated working with Quiet Light because our incentives felt aligned throughout the process.
 The pool of founders looking for M&A brokers is small and fairly tight-knit, so Quiet Light has natural pressure to maintain a positive reputation.

-In discussions about the sale, some people [balked](https://news.ycombinator.com/item?id=40515107) at Quiet Light's $88.9k fee, as it represented 15% of the sale price.
+In discussions about the sale, some people [balked](https://news.ycombinator.com/item?id=40515107) at Quiet Light's $89k fee, as it represented 15% of the sale price.
 I still think that was a fair commission, as they found me a buyer that I couldn't have found on my own and kept the deal on track throughout.

 ### Avoided seller financing

-When I started thinking about a sale, I didn't need cash desperately, so I was open to receiving payments in installments over several years.

-When I spoke to other founders about seller financing, they warned me away from it.
+I didn't need cash desperately, so I was initially open to receiving payments in installments over several years.
+When I spoke to other founders, they warned me away from seller financing.
 As one founder put it:

 > If you finance the purchase yourself, you now work for the buyer.

 I was puzzled.
 How does financing the sale mean I work for the buyer?

 The founder explained that you don't get paid unless the business makes money, and the new owner knows that.
-The new owner can dump management responsibilities onto you knowing that if the business fails, they'll default on their debt.
+The new owner can push management responsibilities onto you, knowing that if the business fails, you can't collect your debt.

 The other major risk of seller financing is that I, as a small lender, don't have tools or experience to collect a loan if a buyer defaults.
-The buyer might have the means to pay and decide they simploy don't feel like paying me.
+The buyer might have the means to pay and decide they simply don't feel like paying me.
 For a deal that's under $1M, I'd probably spend more in legal fees than I could hope to collect from an unscrupulous buyer.

-I would have been open to seller financing if there were no other options available, but it would be a major red flag to me that the buyer was unable to obtain a loan from a bank.
+I would have been open to seller financing had there were been no other options available, but it would be a major red flag to me that the buyer was unable to obtain a loan from a bank.
 Further, I'd need to charge interest well above prevailing interest rates because my risk would be higher than a bank's.

 ### Assumed I'd get nothing after closing